jefflau/jest-fetch-mock/README.md

 $ npm install --save jest-fetch-mock
 ```

-Create a setupJest file to setup the mock or add this to your setupFile:
+Create a setupJest file to setup the mock or add this to an existing setupFile:

 ```js
 //setupJest.js
 global.fetch = require('jest-fetch-mock');
 ```

-Add a setupFiles option in your jest config in package.json:
+Add the setupFile to your jest config in package.json:

 ```JSON
 //package.json